michaelfester/docs/docs/reference/components/basic-table-component.md

 ### Data

 In the **General** tab on the right side of the Layout Editor, locate the **Data** section.
 For each row, you can display two columns in the Basic Table component.
-You can use custom text or display columns in your project’s [Data Source](/docs/reference/data-sources/).
+You can use custom text or display columns in your project's [Data Source](/docs/reference/data-sources/).
 You can add another row to display additional columns or custom text.

 {% figure src="/docs/reference/components/basic-table-component/configuring-the-basic-table.png" caption="" /%}